It is a myth that the canine heat cycle is every 6 months! Some smaller dogs may go that often, but Golden Retrievers do not.

 Even a fenced in yard is not enough to ward off a determined dog.

 During the canine heat cycle, it is best to not take your Golden Retriever on walks.
-This will only serve to draw attention to all other dogs that she is indeed in heat.
+This will only serve to draw attention to all other dogs that she is indeed in season.

 Play with her in the house, and catch her up on her exercise when she is safely past her season.